nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **A**: Yes, it is a feature.
 This is to support the use of relative date/time addressing, such as `After next meeting` or `Recess week`, for example. <br />This gives more flexibility to the user to store training data for trainings that may not have a set date currently.
 <br />However, a side effect is that gibberish String such as `ABCABC` or `DUMMYTEXT` can be stored in the `date/time` field, which is discouraged.

-## Storage
-CCA Manager data are saved in the hard disk automatically after any commands that changes the data.
-There is no need to save manually.

-⚠ Please refrain from editing the data directly from the CSV file.
-However, if you do so the program is able to run fine if the data changes are valid.
-Else, the program will terminate.
-You should make sure all data is valid before trying to run the program again.

-⚠ Do not use commas when manually editing the CSV file.It might cause unintended errors in the program.

 ## Command Summary